Betting Exchanges: The Curse of Disruptive Innovation.

 in the durability of the retail model and see great potential for growth in the European markets.
 Online

-Casualties in the betting exchange sector to date have included; Abex88; Backandlay; Betbug; Betbull Exchange; Betx, matchedbets; iwageru; ggbet exchange; bluevex; ubetanything; spomaxx; swapbets; Betbutler; Betxc; Fairoptions; HubDub; Levelbet; Playp2p; mybetyourbet; bet-ex; bettingsociety, SpreadFair; SportingOptions; Betmart; Mansion betting exchange; Livebetting.Com, Tradesports and Parbet betting exchange.
+Other casualties in the betting exchange space to date include; Abex88; Backandlay; Betbug; Betbull Exchange; Betx, matchedbets; iwageru; ggbet exchange; bluevex; ubetanything; spomaxx; swapbets; Betbutler; Betxc; Fairoptions; HubDub; Levelbet; Playp2p; mybetyourbet; bet-ex; bettingsociety, SpreadFair; SportingOptions; Betmart; Mansion betting exchange; Livebetting.Com, Tradesports Parbet betting exchange,

-In a speech entitled 'The Impact of Betting Exchanges on Horseracing', Peter Savill claimed that the growth of betting exchanges had served to put the future of the entire horse racing industry in jeopardy.
-To hammer home his point, he noted that racing received £14 million from every one billion bet in betting shops, and seven million from every one billion bet on credit or through the internet, the sport received only one million from every one billion matched on the betting exchanges;
+In a speech entitled 'The Impact of Betting Exchanges on Horseracing', Peter Savill, then a leading player in the horse racing industry, claimed that the growth of betting exchanges had served to put the future of the entire horse racing industry in jeopardy.
+To hammer home his point, Savill noted that racing received 14 million from every one billion bet in betting shops, and seven million from every one billion bet on credit or through the internet, the sport received only one million from every one billion matched on the betting exchanges;

 In evidence given to the Joint Committee on the Draft Gambling Bill, the BHB stated that their data licence to bookmakers was based on gross profits, because a stable relationship had always existed between turnover and gross margin, prior to the arrival of the betting exchanges.
 The betting exchanges, they argued, because they have directly led to a lowering of bookmakers gross margins, have upset the funding model;

-As previously noted - the annual report of the Levy Board, the body that returns money to racing from off-course betting, was published in July 2004.
-It revealed that the Levy yield for 2003-04 had reached £100m for the first time.
-The figure represents a year-on-year increase of £25.5m, or 34%.
-This is the second year in which the Levy has been based on bookmakers' gross profits.
+The annual report of the Levy Board, the body that returns money to racing from off-course betting, was published in July 2004.
+It revealed that the Levy yield for 2003-04 had reached 100m for the first time.
+The figure represented a year-on-year increase of 25.5m, or 34%.
+This was the second year in which the Levy has been based on bookmakers' gross profits.

-Whilst the Joint Committee on the Draft Gambling Bill received evidence from the Asian Racing Federation, stating that "it is the view of our Executive Council that betting exchanges are incompatible with the best interests of racing and should be prohibited from operating on our sport."
+The Joint Committee on the Draft Gambling Bill received evidence from the Asian Racing Federation, stating that it is the view of our Executive Council that betting exchanges are incompatible with the best interests of racing and should be prohibited from operating on our sport.

 In August 2004 the South Australian Racing Minister Michael Wright, who was seeking to have betting exchanges outlawed, announced that the International Federation of Horse Racing Authorities Chairman Mr Louis Romanet had agreed to form a strategic alliance with him in pursuit of his campaign.
-Both parties agreed that betting exchanges, in that they allow punters to be on horses that lose, seriously undermine the integrity of horse racing.
-Mr Wright said;
+Both parties agreed that betting exchanges, in that they allow punters to bet on horses that lose, seriously undermined the integrity of horse racing;

 During the meeting, France-Galop's director-general Louis Romanet expressed his deep dislike of the betting exchange concept;